 For more on content sprints, check out our interview with Google Ventures' Braden Kowitz or watch the talk by his partners Jake Knapp and John Zeratsky at last year's Generate San Francisco conference:

-Steve Fisher is featured in a five-page interview in the latest issue of net magazine, and he will also give a keynote on why conflict is the key to great UX at Generate New York.
+Steve Fisher is featured in a five-page interview in the recent April issue (opens in new tab) of net magazine, and he will also give a keynote on how our projects can change the world for the better at Generate London.